Sunstone Eduversity raises $28 million

-Sunstone Eduversity will use the fresh capital to invest in learning and technology assets, while doubling down on geographical and team expansion
+Sunstone Eduversity said it will use the fresh capital to invest in learning and technology assets, while doubling down on geographical and team expansion

-Sunstone Eduversity will use the fresh capital to invest in learning and technology assets, while doubling down on geographical and team expansion
+Sunstone Eduversity said it will use the fresh capital to invest in learning and technology assets, while doubling down on geographical and team expansion

 According to the company, it will use the fresh capital to invest in learning and technology assets, while doubling down on geographical and team expansion.